Inflationary entanglement: Introduction

 Motivated by these considerations, we here investigate entanglement arising from geometric particle production in a single-field inflationary scenario\footnote{Multifield inflation may also lead to interesting results in the context of geometric particle production, starting for example from the proposal of Ref. \cite{tsu}.
 This could be subject of future investigations.}, where perturbations are traced back to quantum fluctuations of the scalar inflaton field.
 By assumption, the inflaton dominates the energy density of the Universe during inflation.
 Accordingly, any fluctuation in the inflaton results, through Einstein's equations, in a perturbation of the metric.
 The dynamics of these fluctuations will be then responsible for the geometric mechanism of particle production here studied.
 In addition, we consider from a classical perspective the back-reaction effects induced by inhomogeneities on the homogeneous dynamical background \cite{abr1,abr2,revbac}.
 We start by assuming in our Lagrangian a Yukawa-like term, i.e., a non-minimal interacting term between the inflaton and the scalar curvature.
 The Universe evolution during inflation is modeled by a quasi-de Sitter solution \cite{ref4} for the scale factor, in the perturbed FRW background.
 We evaluate then the modes and the corresponding analytical solutions for the inflaton field involving a chaotic potential.
 Once obtained the e-folding number, the perturbation solution and the end of inflation, we go further with particle production up to the second geometric order, taking zero Bogolubov coefficients at first order expansion.
 The corresponding geometric particles are thus computed together with their probabilities for positive and negative coupling constant, $\xi$.
 We infer the amplitude element, adopting the Dyson expansion over the $S$ matrix and afterwards we focus on back-reaction effects.
 As a final step, the entanglement entropy is computed, showing how it increases in case of negative coupling constant, $\xi$.
 Physical consequences on inflationary dynamics, dark matter abundance under the form of geometric particles and entanglement signature are also debated.

 The paper is structured as follows.
-In Sect. \ref{sezione2} we work out our cosmological framework, introducing the corresponding single-field description.
-In Sect. \ref{sez2}, quantum fluctuations are investigated by perturbing the field and the FRW metric.
-Afterwards, in Sect. \ref{sez3}, inflation is studied as one adopts a quasi-de Sitter scale factor, getting rise to perturbed solutions for the field itself.
-Once evaluated the e-folding number and the corresponding inflationary end, we shift to particle production in Sect. \ref{sez4}.
-In Sect. \ref{sez5}, we investigate how classical back-reaction effects occur in the primordial Universe, emphasizing that they slightly contribute to the overall shift of the energy-momentum tensor, thus being negligible in our framework.
-Finally, entanglement due to geometric production is quantified in Sect. \ref{sez6}.
-Conclusions and perspectives are discussed in Sect. \ref{conclusioni}\footnote{Throughout the paper, we adopt natural units, i.e., $\hbar=c=1$, while the metric tensor is taken with signature $(+---)$.}.
+In Sec. \ref{sezione2} we work out our cosmological framework, introducing the corresponding single-field description.
+In Sec. \ref{sez2}, quantum fluctuations are investigated by perturbing the field and the FRW metric.
+Afterwards, in Sec. \ref{sez3}, inflation is studied as one adopts a quasi-de Sitter scale factor, getting rise to perturbed solutions for the field itself.
+Once evaluated the e-folding number and the corresponding inflationary end, we shift to particle production in Sec. \ref{sez4}, where we also compare our geometric mechanism of production to inflationary particle production in warm inflation scenarios.
+In Sec. \ref{sez5}, we investigate how classical back-reaction effects occur in the primordial Universe, emphasizing that they slightly contribute to the overall shift of the energy-momentum tensor, thus being negligible in our framework.
+Finally, entanglement due to geometric production is quantified in Sec. \ref{sez6}.
+Conclusions and perspectives are discussed in Sec. \ref{conclusioni}\footnote{Throughout the paper, we adopt natural units, i.e., $\hbar=c=1$, while the metric tensor is taken with signature $(+---)$.}.